cockroachdb/docs/src/current/v24.1/ui-sql-dashboard.md

 ## Full Table/Index Scans

-- In the node view, the graph shows the total number of full table and index scans on that node.
+- In the node view, the graph shows the total number of full table and index scans per second on that node.
+This is a non-negative rate.

-- In the cluster view, the graph shows the total number of full table and index scans across all nodes in the cluster.
+- In the cluster view, the graph shows the total number of full table and index scans per second across all nodes in the cluster.
+This is a non-negative rate.

-[Examine the statements]({% link {{ page.version.version }}/sql-tuning-with-explain.md %}) that result in full table scans and consider adding [secondary indexes]({% link {{ page.version.version }}/schema-design-indexes.md %}#create-a-secondary-index).
+You can [identify the specific statements]({% link {{ page.version.version }}/ui-statements-page.md %}#filter) that result in full table scans by filtering for them on the **Statements** page.
+[Examine these statements]({% link {{ page.version.version }}/sql-tuning-with-explain.md %}) that result in full table scans and consider adding [secondary indexes]({% link {{ page.version.version }}/schema-design-indexes.md %}#create-a-secondary-index).

 ## Active Flows for Distributed SQL Statements